lukaszszymankiewicz/lighter/README.md

 Lighter

-Simple game written in C using SDL2 library.
+Game written in ANSI C using SDL2 library.
 It will contain awsome light effects and post-apocaliptic vibe.

 Current work progress: